Nightsh0t/tsumori/README.md

 ## CSS
 - **theme.scss** is used for main styling components of our Bootstrap Framework.
-- For other/misc styles, their styling sheets can be found in their components folder.
+- For other/misc styles, their styling sheets can be found in their components' folder.
 We follow this to maintain a good sense of organization.

 ## Development server